Braking Habits: The Ultimate Guide to Better Braking

 Just in case I lose you in all the articles below, here are three things you need to know about braking.

-Using your front brake is so fundamental to reducing your chances you’ll crash and die on a motorcycle that I used it as the tagline in my third book about motorcycles, Motorcycle Hacks.
+Using your front brake is so fundamental to reducing your chances of crashing that I used it as the tagline in my third book about motorcycles, Motorcycle Hacks.

 A True Story